 Traveling alone, death of a loved one, going places where everyone is a stranger, spiders, snakes, public speaking, bearing my heart on the page, rejection, making friends as an adult, trying new things, sending my kids out into this world.

 What scares me more is never having risked, never having been brave enough to power through my fears and see what exists on the other side, because I believe what lies on the other side is often full of beauty.

 Halfway through our six-week trip he unexpectedly had to leave.
 We were in Amsterdam when he told me.
 I had two choices, try to book a very expensive trip home with him for the next day, or stay.

 Stay and travel the remaining three weeks alone, through foreign countries.
 Are you kidding me?!
 I couldn’t do it.
-Wait, I thought after a while, yes, I could.
-And I did.

 I said goodbye to my friend with tears (of fear and sadness) in my eyes, and hopped on a train to France so I could catch a ferry to Ireland.

 And yet, I also longed to do it, to explore.
-My dreamy, traveller’s soul longed to see Ireland and Italy, the two last places on my itinerary.
+My dreamy, traveler’s soul longed to see Ireland and Italy, the two last places on my itinerary.

-On the train I met another backpacker, a girl from Australia, who had had her backpack stolen, not once, but twice, and had fought off the thieves the second time.
+On the train, I met another backpacker, a girl from Australia, who had had her backpack stolen, not once, but twice, and had fought off the thieves the second time.

 Some days I was all by myself, others I met and hung out with amazing people from all over the world.
 At the end of my trip I had to spend a few days in Rome before flying home.

-Here’s the truth, my fears stayed with me as I finished out my trip, but with each one I embraced, the world exposed more amazing experiences and gorgeous places, more friendships and connections.
-I learned that I could, in fact, travel foreign countries all by myself.
+Here’s the truth, my fears stayed with me as I finished out my trip, but with each one I embraced, the world exposed more amazing experiences and gorgeous places, more friendships, and connections.

 I know it’s not always easy.
 I know sometimes being brave in the face of our fears can feel like your skin is being scraped off your body without any painkiller.